 If you’re aged 60 or over, and you satisfy a condition of release (such as retirement, or starting a transition-to-retirement pension), you can receive your superannuation benefits tax-free — as a lump sum, or as a superannuation pension.
 A pension is also known as an income stream (regular payments over a period of time).
 You can enjoy a tax-free income in retirement assuming you have sufficient super savings to deliver you that regular income in retirement.

 Note: Tax-free super has always been a feature of Australia’s retirement system but, before July 2007, you usually had to hire advisers and get involved in creative gymnastics to make it happen — not unlike what you still have to do to secure tax-free income when you retire before the age of 60.
 And before July 2007, how much super you could receive at concessional rates was limited.

 What is particularly attractive for retirees is that since 2007, you can earn non-super income in addition to your superannuation income and still pay little or no tax because your superannuation benefit isn’t counted as income for tax purposes.
 What this means is that the benefit payments from your superannuation fund are not included in your tax return.
-For example, you can, say, receive $100,000 income from your super fund, and $18,200 (for the 2012/2013 year) from part-time work and pay no tax.
-If you’re aged 65 or over, you can earn even more non-super income tax-free, when you take into account the Low Income Tax Offset.
+For example, you can, say, receive $80,000 income from your super fund, and $18,200 (for the 2013/2014 year) from part-time work and pay no tax, and potentially earn up to $20,542 of non-super income tax-free, when you take into account the Low Income Tax Offset.
 You can potentially create an annual income of $100,000 or more, and not pay a cent of income tax.

 Public servants aged 60 or over may still pay tax on super